Constructive quasi-uniform sequences over triangles: Introduction

 To fill this research gap, this paper makes the following contributions: \begin{enumerate} \item We propose a constructive algorithm for generating quasi-uniform point sets and sequences over arbitrary two-dimensional triangular domains, named the \emph{Voronoi-guided greedy packing} (VG) algorithm, inspired by the simple greedy packing \cite{PZ23}.
 We provide a theoretical analysis showing that, after finitely many iterations, the mesh ratio of the generated point sets is provably bounded by the optimal constant of $2$. \item We analyze existing triangular low-discrepancy point sets proposed in \cite{BO15}, proving that their mesh ratios are uniformly bounded and thereby establishing their quasi-uniformity. \item We perform extensive numerical experiments to demonstrate the geometric properties of the VG algorithm and benchmark its performance against low-discrepancy point sets, random point sets, and barycentric grids in standard RBF interpolation. \end{enumerate} In passing, one of the triangular low-discrepancy point sets proposed in \cite{BO15} has been further extended in \cite{DHHL24,GSY17} for applications in numerical integration.
-However, its quasi-uniformity properties have not yet been investigated in the literature.
+It is also worth mentioning the related problem of generating low-discrepancy sequences on simplices, which has been studied primarily in the context of (quasi-)Monte Carlo integration.
+While the literature on the unit hypercube is vast, point generation on simplices often relies on mapping techniques from the hypercube (see, e.g., the monograph \cite{FW94}, and later developments such as \cite{PC04,PC05}).
+Theoretical frameworks, such as the Koksma-Hlawka inequality, have also been extended to simplices \cite{BCGT13}.
+However, we emphasize again that low discrepancy and quasi-uniformity do not necessarily imply one another.
+The above second contribution implies that these two properties can coexist for the triangular low-discrepancy point sets by \cite{BO15}.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:preliminary}, we formally define quasi-uniformity for both infinite sequences of points and sequences of point sets with increasing size, and introduce the Voronoi diagram together with its relevant properties.
 Section~\ref{sec:construction} presents the VG algorithm, a novel constructive method for generating quasi-uniform sequences over arbitrarily shaped triangles, and proves that after a finite number of iterations, the mesh ratio of the constructed point set is at most~2, which is the best possible.
 In the same section, we also analyze the quasi-uniformity of the existing triangular low-discrepancy point sets proposed in~\cite{BO15}.
 Finally, Section~\ref{sec:experiments} provides numerical experiments, where we examine the geometric properties of the VG algorithm and compare its performance with other point sets in standard RBF interpolation problems.